sunshineluyao/icp-nns-explorer-actions/Readme.md

 ### Featured Dash Application: ICP NNS Governance System Dashboard

-This repository focuses on a Dash application that visualizes the distribution of proposal actions in the ICP NNS Governance System.
+This repository focuses on a Dash application that visualizes the distribution of proposal NNS functions in the ICP NNS Governance System.
 The application is structured as follows:

 - **Data Loading**: The dataset is loaded from a provided CSV URL.
 - **Dash App Initialization**: A Dash app is initialized.